Our Troubled Society – The Truth About Methamphetamine

 The first thing we can look at to explain Crystal Meth’s popularity is the cost.
 Meth’s price is significantly lower per gram than cocaine, and while the cost is similar to heroin, the effects of meth last much longer per dose, which ends up making heroin more expensive.
 This is because Crystal Meth is usually produced using easy to obtain chemicals that can be found in most grocery and hardware stores.
 Manufacturing this drug is not expensive, and increased demand, in this case, does not drive up the cost, only the production level.

 The second thing that we examine is the widespread availability and the ease of production.
 Since Meth is so cheap to make, many users move from buying it from a dealer to manufacturing it themselves.
 Unlike heroin and cocaine, which are mostly produced outside the US and smuggled into the country, a significant portion of the Crystal Meth used by Americans is manufactured right here in the US, making it extremely easy to find for those who are looking.
 There seems to be no end to the supply.
 When a dealer gets busted, or a meth lab gets shut down, ten more are ready to take its place.

 Fighting Meth Use and Production in the US

-On the community level, education about the dangers of drugs and alcohol has always been our biggest tool in the fight against addiction.
+On the community level, education about the truth about methamphetamine and the dangers of drugs and alcohol has always been our biggest tool in the fight against addiction.
 By spreading knowledge and information, raising awareness, and offering support and assistance wherever and whenever you can, even average people can help greatly in the battle against Crystal Meth.
-Know the facts, speak out, raise awareness about the truth of methamphetamine, and support others in need.
+Know the facts, speak out, raise awareness on the truth about methamphetamine, and support others in need.
 Together, we can beat Meth addiction and all other forms of addiction.